DEXA

 The WEF coaching bench is small on purpose.
 Every member knows every coach.
 Every coach reads the panel before writing the block.

 Imani Lowery — Founder, Owner, Head Trainer.
 Two decades on the floor.
 On Whispering Pines most weekdays.
-Meets every new member at the first Strategy Session.
+Meets every new member at the first Founder’s Coffee.

-Dr. Swet Chaudhari, MD — Chief Medical Officer.
+Dr. Swet Chaudhari, MD — Medical Director of Elite Aesthetic MD.
 Reads the cellular health panel quarterly and signs off on the longevity stack.

-Coaching bench — Hailey Brooke, Coach Star, Katie McKowen, Nia, Travis M., Amber Anderson, Cris Castellanos, Zach Salyer.
+Coaching bench — Hailey Brooke, Coach Star, Katie McKowen, Nia, Travis M., Amber Anderson, Cris Castellanos, Zach Salyer, Billy Machupa.
 Strength-and-conditioning, athletic performance, return-to-play, slow-rebuild hypertrophy, and metabolic conditioning — programmed off your numbers, not a manual.

 Read the full coaching bench →

-Personal training at Wellness Elite Fitness is the strength side of a member-only integrated practice.
+Personal training at Wellness Elite Fitness is the strength side of a member-only integrated program.
 The base membership includes:

 One-on-one personal-training packages layer on top of the membership for members who want the 1:1 layer.
-Pricing surfaces at the complimentary Strategy Session — the practice is a programmed quarter, not an hourly punch card, and the framing only makes sense in the room.
+Pricing surfaces at the complimentary Founder’s Coffee — the club is a programmed quarter, not an hourly punch card, and the framing only makes sense in the room.

 The strength floor runs twenty-four hours a day, seven days a week.
 The recovery suite calendar runs seven to seven daily.
 One-on-one personal-training sessions are bookable Monday through Saturday across morning, midday, and evening windows — the coaching bench shares a calendar with the rest of the facility so a strength block and a recovery modality stack on the same visit.